Senseonics Holdings Inc. (SENS) Reveals an Earnings Mystery

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SENS starting from Kaufman Francine, who sale 62,627 shares at the price of $3.00 back on Jun 04.
-After this action, Kaufman Francine now owns 1,099,588 shares of Senseonics Holdings Inc., valued at $187,881 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SENS starting from JAIN Mukul, who sale 18,866 shares at the price of $3.51 back on Jun 10.
+After this action, JAIN Mukul now owns 1,970,557 shares of Senseonics Holdings Inc., valued at $66,220 using the latest closing price.

 Stock Fundamentals for SENS